 The good news is, the best exfoliators are all-natural, so you don’t need to buy any harmful, expensive products.
 With ingredients that you already have on hand, you can have your face shining and refreshed in no time.

-Find organic oats here for a nice sensitive skin exfoliator.
+Find organic oats here for a nice natural exfoliator for sensitive skin.

 Have you noticed how much we love baking soda around here?
-We use it for just about everything, and natural exfoliation is no exception.
-And since all you really have to do is make a paste out of baking soda and water, it’s quite possibly the simplest and least expensive exfoliant on this list.
+We use it for just about everything, including a natural exfoliant.
+All you have to do is make a paste out of baking soda and water, so it is the simplest and least expensive natural exfoliant on this list.
 Baking soda is one of my favorite exfoliants; my face always feels so much fresher after I’ve rinsed all the baking soda off, and it’s very gentle, too.

 I remember a few years ago when big makeup companies started putting caffeine in their facial products.
 The idea was that if caffeine could perk us up every morning, it could probably perk our skin up, too.
 Caffeine is known to decrease puffiness around the eyes.
-Exfoliating and decreasing puffiness at the same time?
+A natural exfoliator that reduces puffiness at the same time?
 Sounds good to me!
-You can use either fresh coffee grounds or those you’ve already brewed (which makes more sense to me – recycling is always a good thing!), add them to a small amount of the oil of your choice, and apply to your skin.
-The only downside I see to using coffee as an exfoliant is that coffee grounds are inherently messy, so be prepared for a bit of cleanup.
+You can use either fresh coffee grounds or those you’ve already brewed (which makes more sense to me – recycling is always a good thing).
+Simply add them to a small amount of the oil of your choice, and apply to your skin.
+The only downside I see to using coffee as a natural exfoliant is that coffee grounds are inherently messy, so be prepared for a bit of cleanup.

 Find organic coffee beans here (so pesticides from conventionally grown coffee don’t end up on your face).